Pearl River Resort: History

 The first casino, Silver Star, opened in 1994 on tribal lands near Philadelphia, Mississippi.
 The tribe had the Golden Moon constructed directly across the road in 2002.
 Golden Moon features a curving hotel structure that rises to a globe-shaped top.
 The Mississippi Choctaw are the only federally recognized tribe in the state and thus the only tribe authorized to operate a gaming facility on its reservation lands.

-In reaction to a downturn in the economy, in January 2009 Tribal Chief Beasley Denson announced that the Golden Moon would reduce its hours, to operate on Fridays, Saturdays and Sundays only.
+In reaction to a downturn in the economy, in January 2009 Tribal Miko Beasley Denson announced that the Golden Moon would reduce its hours, to operate on Fridays, Saturdays and Sundays only.
 The tribe laid off 570 workers, none of whom was a tribal member.
 In addition to the recession affecting its business, the facility had to compete with a new gaming facility in Alabama developed by the federally recognized Poarch Band of Creek Indians.

 The Mississippi Choctaw invested some $71 million in renovations to the casino and hotel to increase its appeal.
 After reopening the Golden Moon in January 2015, the tribe said that it employed some 2400 to 3000 workers in total at its facilities, the majority of whom are tribal members.
 Their hiring increases to satisfy seasonal demand in the busy summer months.
 The number of visitors increases with people drawn to the resort water park and to play golf.